TUM-FAF/WP/lab#1/lab#1.md

 ## Mandatory Objectives
 * Create a Windows application
-* Choose Programming Style Guidlines that you'll follow
+* Choose Programming Style Guidelines that you'll follow
 * Add 2 buttons to window: one with default styles, one with custom styles (size, background, text color, font family, font size)
 * Add 2 text inputs to window: one with default styles, one with custom styles (size, background, text color, font family, font size)
 * Add 2 text elements to window: one with default styles, one with custom styles (size, background, text color, font family, font size)